- What We Do

 Robert Ashdown is the Secretary General for the International Association of Classification Societies (IACS).
 Before joining IACS, Robert served as Secretary General of the Cruise Lines International Association (CLIA) in Brussels and has also worked for the UK Chamber of Shipping.
 He holds a History degree from Queens’ College, Cambridge, enjoys sailing, fishing and cricket and is married with three children.

-Right Reverend Stephen Robson, Bishop of Dunkeld
+Right Reverend Hugh Gilbert OSB, Bishop of Aberdeen

 Please contact Martin Foley:

 Direct line: 02079 011 933